SignalK/signalk.github.io/overview.md

 *	Pilotage & Cruising Information: Real time information from established organisations can be beamed directly to your boat to enhance your onboard tools.

 ## [Security](#) <a class="anchor" id="security"></a>
+We are constantly hearing horror stories of the latest security flaw being exploited by hackers and it is extremely important that any modern data standard, that allows your information to be transferred across the Internet, has security designed in to its heart.

-For any standard that has the ability to make your information available on the Internet, security needs to be at its heart.
-The Internet has widely adopted security standards, so there is no need to reinvent the wheel.
-Secure HTTPS and WSS connections, with the same authorisation and authentication techniques that you are using everyday on Facebook, Paypal, Googlemail, etc.
+The Internet has widely adopted and proven security standards, so there was no need to reinvent the wheel.
+Signal K supports secure, encrypted HTTPS and WSS connections, with the same authorisation and authentication techniques that you are using everyday on Facebook, Paypal, Googlemail, online banking, etc. As a user, having fun sailing miles out at sea, it is easy to forget about security, but the in-built security of Signal K coupled with your own good security practices like strong passwords and WPA2 encryption on your wireless router, will keep your data safe.

 ## [Signal K](#) <a class="anchor" id="signalk"></a>
 Signal K uses modern techniques to create a marine data standard for the 21st Century.
 It is: